-She took one involuntary step back before she got control of her cowardice legs.
+She took an involuntary step back before she got control of her cowardice legs.

 That couldn’t be him.

-There had been no illustrations or photographs of him in the medical journals but from the tone of his writing, from his views she had always imagined a staid medico, someone steeped in formaldehyde.
+No illustrations or photographs of him showed up in the medical journals she’d searched through but from the tone of his writing, from his views she had always imagined a staid medico, steeped in formaldehyde.

-Perhaps it was an assistant sent to check on her arrival.
+Perhaps he was an assistant sent to check on her arrival?